This Remuneration Report details the company's compensation policy for executive directors, executive committee members and non-executive directors.

 - Mr JD McKenzie

-The Chairman of the company, Sir Nigel Rudd, attends committee meetings ex-officio while the group's Chief Executive Officer, Mr SR Binnie together with Group Head Human Resources, Mr Fergus Marupen attend meetings by invitation.
+The Chairman of the company, Sir Nigel Rudd, attends committee meetings ex officio while the Group CEO, Mr SR Binnie and Group Head Human Resources, Mr Fergus Marupen attend meetings by invitation.
 Mr JD McKenzie retires at the end of December 2019.

-Mrs A Mahendranath, Group Company Secretary, attends the meeting as secretary to the committee.
+Mrs A Mahendranath, Company Secretary, attends the meeting as secretary to the committee.

 The Human Resources and Compensation Committee met four times during the year and held one telephone conference.

-Attendance at meetings by individual members is detailed in the Corporate governance.
+Attendance at meetings by individual members is detailed herein.

-None of the committee members has any significant personal financial interest, or conflict of interest, or any form of cross directorship, or day-to-day involvement in the running of the business.
+None of the committee members has any significant personal financial interest, or conflict of interest, or any form of cross directorship, or day-to-day involvement in running the business.